Anisotropic brushed metal effect visible in the base of the pot

 Now we are going to create the steel shader with the brushed metal effect.

-You may notice faceting appear in specular highlights when using anisotropy.
-It is possible to remove the faceted appearance by enabling Smooth Tangents in the Arnold attributes of the mesh.
-Take into account this requires a Subdivision Iteration of at least one in the polymesh to work.
+You may notice faceting appears in specular highlights when using anisotropy.
+It is possible to remove the faceted appearance by enabling smooth_tangents for the Arnold attributes of the mesh.
+Take into account this requires a subdivision_iteration of at least one in the polymesh to work.

 The Anisotropic brushed metal effect should now be visible at the base of the pot.
-However, it lacks the bumped ridges associated with this effect.
+However, it is lacking the bumped ridges associated with this effect.

-Now we need to create a scratch map and connect it to the bump attribute to achieve a subtle brushed metal effect.
-We can do this in Photoshop.
+Now we need to create a scratch effect and connect it to the bump attribute to achieve a subtle brushed metal effect.
+We can do this using the following shaders:

 That concludes this short tutorial on how to create an anisotropic brushed metal shader.